Sharky's Machine: Plot

 When Sharky walks around Dominoe's apartment, to his surprise she suddenly turns up there alive, and when asked where her friend Tiffany is, who Dominoe would lend her apartment from time to time, Sharky comes to the realization that Billy has shot the wrong woman.
-Meanwhile, Nosh telephones Sharky telling him that most of the surveillance tapes have disappeared from the police station, leaving both of them wondering if the investigation has been compromised.
+Meanwhile, Nosh telephones Sharky telling him that most of the surveillance tapes have disappeared from the police station, leaving the pair wondering if the investigation has been compromised.
 Nosh is then confronted by Billy Score, who kills him off-screen.
-Knowing it is a matter of time before they both end up dead, Sharky takes a reluctant Dominoe to his childhood home in the West End neighborhood.
-Sharky attempts to coax information about Victor from Dominoe, even going as far as assaulting her in frustration when she refuses but, becomes disgusted with himself and lets her be.
+Realizing it is a matter of time before they both end up dead, Sharky takes a reluctant Dominoe to his childhood home in the West End neighborhood.
+Sharky attempts to obtain information about Victor from Dominoe even going as far as assaulting her in frustration when she resists, but he becomes disgusted with himself and lets her be as before.

 Still in hiding, Dominoe finds photos of herself from the stakeouts and confronts Sharky about it.
-His sexual obsession now exposed, the two begin to talk and learn about each other, from Sharky buying his family home a few years back and fixing it up, to Dominoe finally giving Sharky the story about her past, how she was "discovered" by Victor when she was 12 and, been a sexual pawn of his ever since.
+His sexual obsession now exposed, the two begin to talk and learn about each other, from Sharky buying his family home several years prior and fixing it up, to Dominoe finally giving Sharky the story about her background, how she was "discovered" by Victor when she was 12 and, been a sexual pawn of his ever since.
 Sharky confronts Victor at his penthouse apartment in the Westin Peachtree Plaza and vows to bring him to justice.
 Victor smugly tells him that Dominoe is dead and cannot testify against him and is stunned to be told by Sharky that she is still alive.

 While attempting to find Nosh at his home, two men spring an attack on Sharky, and he is knocked out cold.
-He awakens on a boat, and is shocked to see Detective Smiley who wants Dominoe's location.
+He awakens on a boat, and is shocked to see Detective Smiley who is determined about Dominoe's location.
 Smiley, it turns out, is working for Victor.
-He tells Sharky how he ordered the deaths of him of his old narcotics division boss JoJo and Nosh.
-When Sharky still refuses to squeal, he orders the hitmen from the earlier ambush to cut off two of his fingers.
-Sharky then manages to escape.
+He tells Sharky how he ordered the murders of his old narcotics division superior Joe "JoJo" Tipps and Nosh.
+Billy Score's henchmen killed Tipps when he threatened to give the District Attorney certain facts of Sharky's latest moves.
+When Sharky still refuses to squeal, Smiley orders the hitmen from the earlier ambush to cut off two of his fingers.
+Sharky then manages to escape after killing Smiley and the hitmen.
 Later Hotchkins, at a political rally celebrating his electoral win, catches glimpses of both Dominoe and Sharky, to the candidate's considerable shock.
 Hotchkins is arrested and taken into custody, and Victor finds out about it on the evening newscasts.